matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 #### Combined JSON

-The `zksolc` combined JSON I/O workflow closely follows that of the official `solc` compiler.
-However, `zksolc` does not support a significant part of it, as it only makes sense for compiling for EVM, and has no representation in the zkEVM architecture.
+The `zksolc` standard JSON I/O workflow closely follows that of the official `solc` compiler.
+However, `zksolc` does not support a significant part of the JSON workflow, specifically EVM configuration settings which have no representation in the zkEVM architecture.

 The combined JSON is a mere output format, and there is no input combined JSON format.
 Instead, the CLI arguments are